7 Ways To Cook Eggs In A Hostel

 Everybody knows how to fry eggs, but here are a few tricks to make it easier.
 Use a non-stick frying pan and warm up some oil or melted butter.
 Crack your eggs over the oil and let them fry for about a minute and a half.
 Then tilt the frying pan and use a spoon to collect the fat and pour it over the yolk (that’s the yellow!) and the egg white.
 Add a pinch of salt, pepper or other herbs and spices.
 Let the egg cook for another couple of minutes and serve on hot toast.
 Yum!

 4. Poached Eggs

-A crowd favourite especially over toasts, poached eggs require a little bit of technique to master.
-Hopefully the tips below will help you get them right every time.
+A crowd favourite, especially over toast, poached eggs require a little bit of technique to master.
+Hopefully, the tips below will help you get them right every time.

 Get a pot of water with a pinch of salt to simmer (that’s almost boiling but not fully boiling yet) then crack your eggs in the water and let them sit for about one minute.
 Keep an eye on your eggs, if they stick to the pan, gently unstuck them with a spatula.
 A great trick is to put your bread in the toaster at the same time than you drop your eggs – when the toast pops up ready, your eggs will be ready too!
 Get your eggs out with a spoon that has holes in it and place them on your toast and wait a couple of minutes before eating them.

 5. Omelette eggs